dojo/widgets/src/select/README.md

 # @dojo/widgets/select widget

-Dojo 2's `Select` provides a dropdown menu form control using either the native `<select>` element or a fully custom component.
+Dojo's `Select` provides a dropdown menu form control using either the native `<select>` element or a fully custom component.
 The custom version uses the `Listbox` widget as its list of options.

 ## Features